IBM-Cloud/ansible-collection-ibm/docs/ibm_satellite_endpoint.rst

 Parameters
 ----------

-  server_mutual_auth (False, bool, False)
-    Whether enable mutual auth in the server application side, when client_protocol is 'tls', this field is required.

-  location (True, str, None)
-    (Required for new resource) The Location ID.

-  connection_type (True, str, None)
-    (Required for new resource) The type of the endpoint.

   display_name (True, str, None)
     (Required for new resource) The display name of the endpoint.
 Endpoint names must start with a letter and end with an alphanumeric character, can contain letters, numbers, and hyphen (-), and must be 63 characters or fewer.

-  sni (False, str, None)
-    The server name indicator (SNI) which used to connect to the server endpoint.
-Only useful if server side requires SNI.

-  created_by (False, str, None)
-    The service or person who created the endpoint.
-Must be 1000 characters or fewer.

-  certs (False, list, None)
-    The certs.

   client_protocol (True, str, None)